 A High Level Committee under the Chairpersonship of the Chief Minister reviews implementation of the PoA Act.
-The Ministers of Finance, Revenue, Social Justice and Empowerment, Members of Parliament, State Legislature and Senior Government Officers are members of the Committee.
+The Ministers of Finance, Revenue, Social Justice and Empowerment, some Members of Parliament, State Legislature and Senior Government Officers are members of the Committee.
+The Committee's last meeting was held on 23.01.2017.